How to Clean a Box Fan in 5 Easy Steps

 3.2 Soaking and Scrubbing Grilles, Blades, and Other Removable Parts

-After dusting and vacuuming, the next step in revitalizing your box fan involves more detailed cleaning of the grilles, blades, and any other removable parts.
+After dusting and vacuuming, the next step in revitalizing your box fan involves a more detailed cleaning of the grilles, blades, and any other removable parts.

 This step is key to dislodging and removing the more stubborn dirt, grease, and grime that simple dusting can’t tackle.
 Let’s dive into the soaking and scrubbing process to ensure every component shines.